Saichandanyadav/chandan-youtube-clone/README.md

 }
 ```

-💡 You can include multiple entries (20–25 recommended) to simulate a full video list.
+💡 Include 20–25 entries to simulate a full video feed for testing.

 ---